sairajsawant/goMeet/README.md

 # goMeet
-Finding it difficult to switch to Google Meet tab due to too many tabs/recent change in design?
+Finding it difficult to switch to Google Meet tab during meetings due to too many tabs or recent change in logo?
 Try this out!

 ## How to use?
 - Clone/download the goMeet repo - make sure you have the goMeet directory.